ONSdigital/sdc-int-rh-service/README.md

 ## Running

-There are two ways of running this service
+There are several ways of running this service

-* The first way is from the command line after moving into the same directory as the pom.xml:
+* Run the service in Eclipse.
+Run the RHSvcApplication class and update the 'Environment' section to set a value for GOOGLE_CLOUD_PROJECT.

+* Alternatively, run a Maven build from the command line:
     ```bash
     mvn clean install
     mvn spring-boot:run
     ```
-* The second way requires that you first create a JAR file using the following mvn command (after moving into the same directory as the pom.xml):
+* A third way requires that you first create a JAR file using the following mvn command (after moving into the same directory as the pom.xml):
     ```bash
     mvn clean package
     ```